Boduru/Langrage-Fit-Interlopation/README.md

 # Langrage Fit Interlopation <br>
-Program that computes for every given point the polynomial equation that reaches all of them.
+Compute a curve that reaches all the given points.

-Inputs : list of points that you want to reach
+Inputs : list of the points that you want the curve to reach

-Method : the program uses the Langrage Interpolation method to find the correct polynomial equation that fits the given points
+Method : the program uses the Langrage Interpolation Method to find the fitting curve.

 ## Dependencies